-It is common to see gaps show up in wood flooring during the winter time.
-As the temperature goes down and the need to warm our home increases, the relative humidity (RH) in our home lowers.
+We usually see gaps show up in wood flooring during the wintertime.
+As the temperature drops and the need to warm our home increases, the relative humidity (RH) in our home lowers.

-There are many areas of the country where the winter temperatures dip below freezing.
-In these areas you will need to add additional humidity via a furnace mounted whole home humidifier unit.
-If the system is installed, tested, and operating correctly, you will be more likely to keep the humidity levels within the recommended range.
+Additionally, there are many areas of the country where the winter temperatures dip below freezing.
+In these areas, you will need to add additional humidity with a furnace mounted whole-home humidifier unit.
+If the system is installed, tested, and operating correctly, you can keep the humidity levels within the recommended range.

-If the gapping remains throughout the summer cooling season, there may be a need for a flooring professional or NWFA inspector to take a closer look at what might be going on.
+If the gapping remains throughout the summer cooling season, you may need a flooring professional or NWFA inspector to take a closer look at what might be going on.

 Natural hardwood floors give a natural beauty and warmth, connecting the homeowner organically to the land and a centuries-old trade.
 Being educated about how to care for this natural product will make you and your floor happier.

 See more of our resources about squeaks, installation, and cleaning on our resources page here.

 With nearly 40 years in the industry as installer, inspector, trainer, and adviser, Tim McCool is a go-to guy for all questions about wood flooring.
 He has multiple certifications from the NWFA, countless industry achievements, and the insight of running a flooring business.